[ Lymph Notes home ] [ Click to read 'Inpatient Lymphedema Care at Siskin Hospital' by Ann ]

 Cellulitis

 Cellulitis (celulitis) is inflammation of the connective tissue of the skin caused by a bacterial infection.
 Cellulitis can spread quickly and become a life-threatening medical emergency within a matter of hours, especially if it spreads through the lymphatic or circulatory systems and reaches vital organs.
-For more information see Lymphedema Related Infections and First Aid and ***Article tag 'emergency' not found***.
+For more information see Lymphedema Related Infections.

 Cellulitis, erysipelas, or other infections may be the first sign of lymphedema or the event that leads to the diagnosis of lymphedema.
-Cancer survivors and persons with scarring from other causes are at risk for developing lymphedema, see ***Article tag 'risk_1' not found***, ***Article tag 'warning' not found***, and How Lymphedema is Diagnosed.
+Cancer survivors and persons with scarring from other causes are at risk for developing lymphedema, see Early Intervention to Prevent Lymphedema, Warning Signs of Lymphedema, and Diagnosing Lymphedema.

-If you have lymphedema, you can reduce your risk of infection by reducing the swelling through treatment (see ***Article tag 'CDT_2' not found***) and self management (see ***Article tag 'massage' not found***).
+If you have lymphedema, you can reduce your risk of infection by reducing the swelling through treatment (see How Lymphedema is Treated) and self management (see Self-Care for Lymphedema).

-For additional information on all of these topics, and much more, get Living Well With Lymphedema.
-Click on Ordering Information for details.
+For more information on each of these topics, and much more, get Living Well With Lymphedema.
+Buy now in paperback from Amazon.com, Amazon Canada, Amazon UK, or Barnes and Noble (ISBN 978-0-9764806-1-7) or click here for other options.

 Got a question or comment?
 Post it in the Living Well With Lymphedema, the book forum.